11 Awesome Spots To Go Scuba Diving In Crete for a Fun Vacation!

 Please note that this dive is weather-dependent and is recommended for experienced divers only.
 You will need a BSAC Sports Diver or PADI Advanced Open Water certification as well.

-You might also want to read: Water Sports in Crete and other sea activities!
+You might also want to read about popular water sports in Crete and other sea activities!

 Mononaftis